Replace Your Wish List with a Gratitude ListDec 15, 2023

-Also cherish your own unique self.
-As the New Year approaches, we often make resolutions about what we would like to change.
-But keep in mind that we are all, and will continue to be, a work in progress.
-So celebrate all that you are today.
+As the New Year approaches, we often make resolutions about what we would like to change about ourselves or our lives.
+In truth, we are all–and will continue to be–a work in progress.
+So we may as well be grateful for who we are today and every day on our journey!
 We can even strive to be grateful for the challenges or seeming misfortunes in our lives.
-While we may not be able to recognize it in the moment—often these challenges are filled with opportunities.
+While we may not be able to recognize it at the moment—often these challenges are filled with opportunities.
+Brene Brown’s saying “this is happening for me not to me,” is a mantra for us in challenging times.

-If you are in a place where it is difficult to feel grateful, each night before bed find one thing in your day that you can be thankful for, even if it’s as simple as the sun shining or a smile from a stranger.
+You will see your relationship with your home and life transform!
 Living from a place of gratitude not only makes us feel better, but ironically the things we wish for, may come to us sooner.
 By placing attention on the positive things in our lives, we tend to seek and draw in more of the positive, so what we are thankful for, will multiply in our lives.

 It has been said that the highest form of prayer is giving thanks.
 Instead of praying “for” things, give thanks for what you already have.
 And have faith that what you still desire is already within you—that on some level, what you desire is already manifesting in your life, you just may not see it yet.
 But you can still be grateful that it is all unfolding right here and right now.